🇮🇪Ireland

 Stamp 1G (Post-Study Work)

-• 12 Months: For Level 8 (Honours Bachelor) graduates.
+• 12 months for Level 8 (Honours Bachelor) graduates

-• 24 Months: For Level 9 (Masters) and Level 10 (PhD) graduates.
+• 24 months for Level 9 (Masters) and Level 10 (PhD)

-• Can lead to a Critical Skills Employment Permit.
+• Can lead to a Critical Skills Employment Permit

 Indian Students in Ireland